Living Life Off The Grid

 A Culture of Do It Yourself

 You learn how to do a lot of things for yourself when you are a homesteader.
 There are many traditional skills that you can learn to provide for your family.
 Many homesteaders have learned how to knit, crochet, and sew to make clothes and other household items.
 Woodworking is a valuable skill for building and making furniture.
 Instead of buying cleaning products, you can learn how to make your own with natural ingredients.
-Just about anything you need can be made by you and your family.
+You and your family can make just about anything you need.

 Going off the grid is not an easy decision.
 It requires that you do more to live without less.
-In the long run, you will have a safer home and a lifestyle that you and your family will love.
+You will have a safer home and a lifestyle that you and your family will love in the long run.

 For your planting needs visit TN Nursery